 Lucky Bamboo Care

 Young stalks can be trained to curl by using wire to hold them or you can try blocking light on three sides of the plant causing it to grow toward the light.
 Keep turning as it grows to form the curve.
-This takes time!
+This takes time, but makes for a fun project.
 Pliable stalks can also be braided or twisted together.